calvinswaim/utilities-and-snippets/README.md

-# Cinema 4D API Utilities and Snippets
+# Utilities and Snippets for the Cinema 4D SDK

 This repository contains crowdsourced code snippets and utility modules for use with the Cinema 4D SDK.